fasalzaman/Bigdata-visualization/README.md

 Instead of Exercise 7 in the lab guide, atendees should continue the lab with Exercise 7 provided in this document. .

+# 7: Deploy intelligent web app
+Duration: 20 minutes</br></br>
+In this exercise, you will deploy an intelligent web application to Azure from GitHub.
+This application leverages the operationalized machine learning model that was deployed in Exercise 1 to bring action-oriented insight to an already existing business process.
+## Task 1: Deploy web app from GitHub
+1. Open another tab in browser where you’ve logged to Azure
+2. Launch  https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fspektraazurelabs.blob.core.windows.net%2Fbigdata-visualization%2Fbigdatadeployapp.json URL in the newly opened tab, this will open azure portal deployment page.

+3. On the deployment page, ensure the fields are populated correctly.
+a.
+Ensure that Subscription are selected.
+b.
+Select the Resource Group that you have been using throughout this lab.
+c.
+Enter a sitename(must be unique) and site plan name
+d.
+Leave repoUrl and branch as default.
+e.
+Finally, enter the ML API and Weather API information.
+i.
+Recall that you recorded the ML API information back in Exercise 1, Task 9.
+1. This information can be obtained on your Machine Learning web service page (https://services.azureml.net, then go to the Consume tab.
+2. The Primary Key listed is your ML API key
+3. In the Request-Response URL, the GUID after subscriptions/ is your ML Workspace Id
+4. In the Request-Response URL, the GUID after services/ is your ML Service Id
+f.
+Also, recall that you obtained the Weather API key back in the Task 3 of the prerequisite steps for the lab.
+Insert that key into the Weather Api Key field.
+4. Select Next, and on the following screen, select Deploy.
+5. The page should begin deploying your application while showing you a status of what is currently happening.
+NOTE: If you run into errors during the deployment that indicate a bad request or unauthorized, verify that the user you are logged into the portal with an account that is either a Service Administrator or a Co-Administrator.
+You won’t have permissions to deploy the website otherwise.
+6. After a short time, the deployment will complete, then go to Azure portal, Select the deployed web app.
+In the side bar under Settings, Select Application Settings.

+7. Under the heading Application Settings, Click on +Add new settings.

+8. Now you can follow the below steps.
+•	Enter mlApiKey in the first box and provide keys that we used for template deployment (Recall Exercise.7, Task.1)
+•	Then click on +Add new setting and Enter mlWorkspaceId in the first box and provide the value (Recall Exercise.7, Task.1) in the second.
+•	Like this add mlServiceId, weatherApiKey and corresponding values.

+9. Now we need to restart the web app.
+For that click on the Overview tab of the web app and click on Restart.

+10. After the restart, copy the web app URL and navigate to the url by pasting it in a browser.

+11. You can find the chances of delay by providing origin, destination, date, and time in the application.
+Your newly deployed web application will look like this.

+12. Try with few different combinations of origin, destination, date, and time in the application.
+The information you are shown is the result of both the ML API you published, as well as information retrieved from the Weather Underground API.
+13. Congratulations!
+You have built and deployed an intelligent system to Azure.
+# After the hands-on lab
+Duration: 10 minutes</br></br>
+In this exercise, attendees will deprovision any Azure resources that were created in support of the lab.
+## Task 1: Delete resource group
+1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting Resource groups in the left menu.</br>
+2. Search for the name of your research group and select it from the list.</br>
+3. Select Delete in the command bar and confirm the deletion by re-typing the Resource group name and selecting Delete.</br>
+You should follow all steps provided after attending the Hands-on lab.</br>

 # Help and Support

 If you require any help during the workshop, please reach out to the instructor / proctors.
 Instructors / proctors might escalate the issue to remote support team, at that time, please pass on your AAD User ID (aad_user_xyz), so that it is easier to look up your environment.